Information for outpatients

 Outpatient clinics are held every working day and we see patients who have been referred from a variety of sources.
 Whether you have been referred from your GP or Optician, from another service within the Hospital, or from the Emergency Department, we aim to see you as quickly as possible, depending on the urgency of your condition.

 Should you require a surgical procedure under general anaesthetic, you will be reviewed and then referred on to the Hospital Pre-Assessment Team, where a full medical history and examination will be undertaken and any further investigations as required.
 This enables us to ensure you are medically fit for the required surgical procedure in advance and results in fewer cancellations.

-Ophthalmology surgery is provided routinely as a day case and is currently performed within main Theatres.
+Ophthalmology surgery is provided routinely as a day case.
+In 2017 we extended our Day Surgery Unit to enable us to deliver Ophthalmology Surgery from this environment rather than Main Theatres.
 If you have agreed to have a surgical procedure, you will be admitted on the morning of surgery and should be discharged home later that same day.

 Get in touch with the Opthalmology team

 If you have urgent concerns about your eye condition you can: